aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 ### 4. Summary

 JavaScript code executing and the UI updates have shared the same process, which means that they are restricted by each other.
-In order to keep a good user experience, we should consider approaches to execute code in a proper way:
+To keep a good user experience, we should consider approaches to execute code properly:

 - No JavaScript task should take longer than 100 milliseconds to execute.
-- Timers is a alternative to split up long-running scripts into a series of smaller tasks to run.
+- Timers is an alternative to split up long-running scripts into a series of smaller tasks to run.
 - Web workers are a feature in newer browsers that allows us to execute JavaScript code outside the UI thread.

 The more complex the web application, the more critical it is to manage the UI thread in a proactive (積極主動的) manner.
 No JavaScript code is so important that it should adversely affect the user’s experience.